John Eliot (missionary)

-English education and Massachusetts ministry
+Early life and education

-John Eliot was born in Widford, Hertfordshire, England and lived at Nazeing as a boy.
+Eliot was born in Widford, Hertfordshire, England, and lived at Nazeing as a boy.
 He attended Jesus College, Cambridge.
 After college, he became assistant to Thomas Hooker at a private school in Little Baddow, Essex.
 After Hooker was forced to flee to the Netherlands, Eliot emigrated to Boston, Massachusetts, arranging passage as chaplain on the ship Lyon and arriving on 3 November 1631.
 Eliot became minister and "teaching elder" at the First Church in Roxbury.

 From 1637 to 1638 Eliot participated in both the civil and church trials of Anne Hutchinson during the Antinomian Controversy.
 Eliot disapproved of Hutchinson's views and actions, and was one of the two ministers representing Roxbury in the proceedings which led to her excommunication and exile.
 In 1645, Eliot founded the Roxbury Latin School.
 He and fellow ministers Thomas Weld (also of Roxbury), Thomas Mayhew of Martha's Vineyard, and Richard Mather of Dorchester, are credited with editing the Bay Psalm Book, the first book published in the British North American colonies (1640).
 From 1649 to 1674, Samuel Danforth assisted Eliot in his Roxbury ministry.